kiprudroid/Milk-delivery/README.md

 # Milk-delivery
-Milk delivery website to help in delivering milk to consumerss in Kenya
+Milk delivery website to help in delivering milk to consumers in Kenya